Juan-Camilo-Suarez/Juan-Camilo-Suarez/README.md

 <h1 align="center"> Hi there 👋🏽 I'm Juan Camilo :man_technologist: </h1>

 - :robot: Backend Developer | Software engineer
+- 📌 Currently, I work at the Gramant company
-- 📌I have been working in companies like Smart Laboratory & MoneyCat
+- ☄️ I have been working in companies like Smart Laboratory & MoneyCat
-- 🎓I'm Studying on Kazan Federal University - at the institute of ITIS
+- 🎓 I Finished Kazan Federal University - at the institute of ITIS
 - 🔭 Other of my projects are available at https://gitlab.com/juancamilosuarez3
 - 🦾 I know about machine learning